keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

   }
 ```

-If you want you could also add in counties to the `getAllStates` function at this time.
+If you want you could also add counties to the `getAllStates` function at this time.
 Although it won't perform well, it is better here rather than on the client-side.

 ![Laughter](https://media.giphy.com/media/lszAB3TzFtRaU/giphy.gif)